UrbaZen-Marketplace/user-service/README.md

-# java-spring-template
+# user-service

-Fork this repository as a foundation for new spring services.
+A repository for registering users, obtaining user profiles, and interacting with them